anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 As described in [@!RFC9082] and #(usage_in_queries), an extension may define new paths in URIs.
-If the extension describes the behavior of an RDAP query using the path to return a new RDAP search result, the JSON name of the search result MUST be prepended with the extension identifier.
+If the extension describes the behavior of an RDAP query using the path to return a new RDAP search result, the JSON name of the search result MUST be prepended with the extension identifier (to avoid collision with search results defined in other extensions).
 If the search result contains object classes instances defined by the extension, each instance must have an `objectClassName` string as defined in (#object_classes_in_extensions).